jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="dialog-box" %}

-The `event` specifier is important if you use the [roles] feature to conduct multi-user interviews.
+The `event` specifier is important if you use the [roles] feature to conduct [multi-user interviews].

 {% include side-by-side.html demo="event-role-event" %}

-In the example above, the `event` line tells **docassemble** that this [`question`] should be displayed to the user if **docassemble** encounters the `role_event`, which is a special "event" that can happen in multi-user interviews.
+In the example above, the `event` line tells **docassemble** that this [`question`] should be displayed to the user if **docassemble** encounters the `role_event`, which is a special "event" that can happen in [multi-user interviews].
 The event is triggered when the interview reaches a point when a person other than the current user needs to answer a question.
 For example, while a client is filling out an interview, the [interview logic] might call for a variable that